No. 25 Squadron, RNZAF at Bougainville

 I was trying another new (for me) product for the decals, Mr. Mark Setter, a Gunze product.
 Amazingly (if you’ve read my other articles, you’ll know that I SUCK at decaling and always seem to have them silver) I had no real problems with them.
 I attribute this to the Mr. Mark Setter, which I found to be excellent.
 I applied the decal on to a small puddle and let it suck the decal down – no blotting of interference of any sort.
 I did have trouble getting the fuselage roundels to conform properly, but that just took patience and several applications and eventually they melted down very well.

-The nose art was a challenge, I ended up using a picture of my wife, which I merged with a piece of pin up art I found on the web (irritatingly, I cannot find where I got it now) and processed it heavily with Photoshop make it look like a painting.
+The nose art was a challenge, I ended up using a picture of my wife, which I merged with a piece of pin up art I found on the web and processed it heavily with Photoshop make it look like a painting.
 When I was happy with it, I printed on clear decal sheet.
-As you see my nose art has darker hair whereas the original was a blond.
-This was simply a compromise because I couldn’t find the right nose art image.
-It’s close and it has my wife on it so she’s happy.
-Unfortunately, by the time I had reduced the picture to the right size, any real resemblance to my wife was gone – it just looks like the original image now.
-I didn’t put on the “Paddy’s Mistake” because I couldn’t find an image of it (to get the font) and I cannot print white in any event (Update 2019 – I now know there are decals available).
+As you see my nose art has darker hair whereas the original was a blond, this was a necessary compromise as my homemade decals would not print light colours; I was unable to print “Paddy’s Mistake” for the same reason (Update 2019 – I now know there are decals available).
 We’ll just say the model is depicted at that moment in time when the art was finished but the name was not yet painted on.

 Weathering and Final Assembly